overprotocol/overprotocol.github.io/docs/operators/operate-validators.md

 </Tabs>
 <br />

-:::warning Running a Validator and Beacon Node on a different machine When your are running a Validator and a Beacon Node on a different machine, it is highly recommended to use Secure gRPC connections for security measures.
+:::warning Running a Validator and Beacon Node on a separate machine When your are running a Validator and a Beacon Node on a separate machine, it is highly recommended to use Secure gRPC connections for security measures.
 Please refer to this [page](./advanced-guides/secure-grpc-connections) for specified configurations.
 :::

 `--suggested-fee-recipient` will allow you to earn block priority fees.
 If no `--suggested-fee-recipient` is set neither on the validator client nor on the beacon node, the corresponding fees will be sent to the burn address, and forever lost.